GRAND: Graph Release with Assured Node Differential Privacy: Theoretical Guarantees

 \section{Theoretical Guarantees}

-In this section, we study the theoretical guarantees for the released network from our method.
+We now study the theoretical guarantees for the released network from our method.
 The very basic result is that our method gives differential privacy at the node level.

 \begin{thm} Suppose Algorithm~\ref{algo:main} is used to process the input network under the privacy budget $\varepsilon$.
-The release network $\tilde{A}^{11}$ is node $\varepsilon$-differentially private for each node $i \in [n]$. \end{thm} Note that, even though we use the latent space model to motivate our method, the node DP guarantee \textbf{does not rely on} the latent space model.
-That means, even if the network data is not generated by latent space models, applying our method still protects privacy.
+The resulting $\tilde{A}^{11}$ is node $\varepsilon$-differentially private. \end{thm} Note that, even though we use the latent space model to motivate our method, the node DP guarantee \textbf{does not rely on} the latent space model.
+That means, even if the network data is not generated by latent space models, our method still protects privacy.

 However, the latent space model assumption is needed to guarantee the preservation of network properties.
 As implemented in Algorithm \ref{alg:TNR}, the estimation procedure for all $\tilde{Z}_i$'s involves the common $A^{22}$.
 That is, $\tilde{Z}_i$'s may have marginal dependence and can no longer be assumed to be i.i.d.
 This is in contrast to the true $Z_i$'s.
 Therefore, in the rest of this section, \textbf{none of the theoretical results rely on the $\tilde{Z}_i$'s being i.i.d.}, which is one of the major theoretical contribution of this work.